brotaku13/Illumio-Challenge/README.md

 These two rules overlap eachother, overwriting sections of the allowed ports.
 In practice, this could be really complex because each ip/address port range may have associated allowed IP addresses etc, so when we encounter a rule intersection, combining them would be difficult.

 Here, I essentially just took the union of the overlapping rules.
-One negative in my design is that it requires the port tree and ip tree to be copied and recreated, using up a lot of resources ($(O(klogn)$) where k is the size of the tree) and compute power if the trees are very large.
+One negative in my design is that it requires the port tree and ip tree to be copied and recreated, using up a lot of resources ($O(klogn)$ where k is the size of the tree) and compute power if the trees are very large.
 This is unavoidable due to the nature of the Red-Black tree, where the keys are immutable objects.

 ### Construction complexity of an AVL tree.
 Right now, the rules are only added to the data structure once, and then never altered.
-In theory, this means that I could have used a normal BST and constructed it bottom up in $O(n)$ time.
+This is done one rule at a time, resulting in a total construction complexity of $O(nlogn)$, since I need to insert $n$ rules and each rule takes $O(logn)$ insertion time.
+In theory, if I had all of the rules that would be used at the beginning, I could have just used a normal BST and constructed it bottom up in $O(n)$ time.

-Two problems exist with this.
+Three problems exist with this.

 1. This assumes that rules are not going to be added later and is thus not maintainable or scalable.
 2. This would mean loading the whole CSV file into memory at construction time, which may not be the best option due to memory limitations.
+3. This requires the rules to be pre-sorted beforehand by IP address and port number, which is not how data usually arrives.
+If it was not sorted, it would be the same complexity of $O(nlogn)$

 ## Team Placement